Mom's Emotional NYC Reunion With Kids Taken at Border

 A Guatemalan mother separated from her three young children at the border in May was finally reunited with her kids in New York City Tuesday morning -- with the reunion so emotional even the translator was brought to tears.

-And now there are now hopes the family may be reunited and allowed to stay long-term.
+Now there are hopes the family may be reunited and allowed to stay long-term.

 Yeni Gonzalez was granted a visit to her children, who are being cared for at an East Harlem shelter, after they were taken from her when she illegally crossed the border into the U.S more than a month ago.